Does your Pet Have a Noise Phobia?

 - Step two, play the recording at the lowest possible audio level a few times during the day.

-- Step three, combine the sound of fireworks with things your dog particularly likes, meals, such as treats, cuddles, or a game.
+- Step three, combine the sound of fireworks with things your dog particularly likes, such as, meals, treats, cuddles or playing a game.

 - Step four slowly begin to raise the volume of the recording over the course of several days, and continue to combine the sound of fireworks with the things your dog likes.